Book Sistine Chapel Tickets and Tours | Vatican Museums

 Sistine Chapel - Home To Michelangelo's The Last Judgement

 The Sistine Chapel is undoubtedly the highlight of every Vatican Museum visit.
 You will instantly know when you’re in the Sistine Chapel as the room gets extremely quiet and everyone inside can be found looking up, staring at the magnificent ceiling.
-Michelangelo’s frescoes adorn the ceiling of the Sistine Chapel, with paintings depicting stories from the life Jesus and Moses painted on the eastern, northern and southern walls.
+Michelangelo’s frescoes adorn the ceiling of the Sistine Chapel, with paintings depicting stories from the lives of Jesus and Moses painted on the eastern, northern, and southern walls.

 Sistine Chapel Highlights

 The frescoes on the ceiling of the Sistine Chapel were painted by Michelangelo between 1508 and 1512 under the commission of Pope Julius II.
 Originally painted as golden stars on a blue sky, Michelangelo worked on the ceiling to convert it into one of the most famous works of art in the world.
 Michelangelo commenced the enormous undertaking after he built himself a scaffold to reach the ceiling of the Sistine Chapel.
 Over 40 scenes were painted onto the ceiling in the span of 4 years depicting nine stories of Genesis, ancestors of Jesus, the twelve Prophets, and Sibyls, as well as the salvation of the people of Israel.

 The Last Judgement